dask/dask/docs/source/gpu.rst

 `Chainer's CuPy <https://cupy.chainer.org/>`_ library provides a GPU accelerated NumPy-like library that interoperates nicely with Dask Array.

-If you have a cupy installed then you should be able to convert a NumPy-backed Dask Array into a CuPy backed Dask Array as follows:
+If you have CuPy installed then you should be able to convert a NumPy-backed Dask Array into a CuPy backed Dask Array as follows:

 .. code-block:: python